-For a detailed description of the program and validation see [12].
+For modelling the wind speed and turbulence intensity in a wake the wind farm modelling program FLaP (Farm Layout Program) [3] has been used.
+For a detailed description of the program and validation see [11].
 The program estimates wind speeds and turbulence intensities in wakes and their effect on the power output of the turbines in a wind farm.
 Core of any wind farm model is the description of the wake behind a rotor.
-An approach based on Ainslie [8] is used here.
+An approach based on Ainslie [7] is used here.
 The concept of the model is to solve the governing equations of the flow numerically with suitable simplifications to allow fast computation.